Arizona vs. Wisconsin College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Arizona vs. Wisconsin BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game features the Arizona Wildcats (7-0) and the Wisconsin Badgers (7-2) facing off at McKale Center in what is expected to be a lopsided matchup, with a projected 78-68 win for heavily favored Arizona according to our computer prediction.
-Tipoff is at 3:15 PM ET on December 9.
+Saturday's contest between the No. 1 Arizona Wildcats (7-0) and No. 23 Wisconsin Badgers (7-2) at McKale Center has a projected final score of 78-68 (based on our computer prediction) in favor of heavily favored Arizona, so it should be a one-sided matchup.
+The game will begin at 3:15 PM ET on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!